Time-Critical Adversarial Influence Blocking Maximization: Methodology

 \subsubsection{Reverse Influence Sampling (RIS)}

-~\cite{ris, tang2015influence} is a widely adopted technique in the context of the IM problem that generates RR sets to estimate the influence spread.
-The detailed precedure of RIS algorithm is presented in the Appendix.
+RIS~\cite{ris} is a widely adopted technique in IM problem that generates RR sets to estimate the influence spread.
+The detailed procedure of RIS algorithm is presented in the Appendix A.3.